Ayabonga-Gwentshu22/Ayabonga-Gwentshu-ST10519673-PROG-5121-PART-3/README.md

 - Display full message report

 ---
+### 8. Longest Message Feature
+- Finds and displays the longest stored message
 ### 7. Delete Feature
 - Messages can be deleted using their hash
 - Arrays are shifted correctly after deletion